MicrosoftDocs/power-automate-docs/articles/enhance-business-process-flows-branching.md

 -   When you define a process flow, you can optionally select a table relationship.
 This relationship must a 1:N (One-to-Many) table relationship.

--   More than one active process can run concurrently on the same data record.
+-   More than one active process can run concurrently on the same data row.

 -   You can rearrange tiles (Stages, Steps, Conditions etc.) on the process flow  using drag and drop.